-Education 5530 Principles of Guidance-3 credits Guidance in the homeroom, classroom, club; group discussions and committee work; counseling with pupils and parents regarding health, discipline, study, social, emotional, educational, and vocational problems.
-The purpose is to survey personnel services and to help teachers, administrators and other non-specialists to do more effective guidance work.

-Education 5531 Occupational Quidance-3 credits Functions and methods of vocational guidance; social, economic, and psychological factors affecting vocational adjustment; assembling and imparting information about occupations through courses, group activities, studying individuals through interviews, tests, and other techniques; placement in jobs, on the job adjustment.

-Psychology 5551 Mental Hygiene-3 credits.
-See page 9, Psychology
+- Education 5530 Principles of Guidance-3 credits Guidance in the homeroom, classroom, club; group discussions and committee work; counseling with pupils and parents regarding health, discipline, study, social, emotional, educational, and vocational problems.
+The purpose is to survey personnel services and to help teachers, administrators and other non-specialists to do more effective guidance work. - Education 5531 Occupational Guidance-3 credits Functions and methods of vocational guidance; social, economic, and psychological factors affecting vocational adjustment; assembling and imparting information about occupations through courses, group activities, studying individuals through interviews, tests, and other techniques; placement in jobs, on the job adjustment. - Psychology 5551 Mental Hygiene-3 credits.
+See Psychology, page 10. - Education 5521 Techniques of Counseling-3 credits Various specialized techniques, materials and procedures to be used by school guidance counselors.
+Emphasis is upon interpretation of case data and techniques of counseling individual pupils. - Education 5533 Occupational Information and Activities-3 credits